Stuttgart Accelerator Program: fintogether

 SAP TechDay, Tino Albrecht and Jan Gutknecht, SAP

-After a short intro of the SAP Startup Programs by Tino Albrecht and Jan Gutknecht, we went straight into the topic of the day: Building blocks of successful startups.
-From their experiences with customer engagements and the exchange with investors and accelerators, Tino and Jan realized that the success of a company depends on the one hand on the developed service/product, but on the other hand also on the successful scaling of a functioning and stable organizational and operational structure.
+After a brief introduction to the SAP startup programs by Tino Albrecht and Jan Gutknecht, we went straight into the topic of the day: Building blocks of successful startups.
+From their experience with customer engagements and the exchange with investors and accelerators, Tino and Jan realized that the success of a company depends on the one hand on the service/product developed, but on the other hand the successful scaling also depends on a functioning and stable organizational and operational structure.

 It is important for the long-term success of a start-up to invest in the development of structures and processes as early as possible.
-Otherwise, after the product market fit, you will be running after your own success and will not be able to scale.
+Otherwise, from product-market fit onwards, you are running behind your own success and not scaling.

 Jan Gutknecht, SAP

-Founders often focus on the product and the service.
-Equally important is not to miss the point of equipping the company with the right structures, capabilities and business processes.
-To put it metaphorically: While you have been rolling a heavy stone ball up the hill for a long time (symbolic of building the product/service), you are running behind it when you are over the crest of the product market fit and Sales, Service, Accounting, etc. are suddenly faced with completely different volumes of orders.
+Founders often focus on the product and service.
+It is equally important not to miss the point of equipping the company with the right structures, skills and business processes.
+To put it metaphorically: While you have been rolling a heavy stone ball up the hill for a long time (symbolizing the build-up of the product/service), you are running after it when you are over the crest of the product market fit and sales, service, accounting, etc. are suddenly confronted with completely different volumes of orders.

-With a timely focus on scalable business processes and a well-structured organizational structure and the selection of the right partners, you can counteract this.
-At the same time, building a solid IT architecture at an early stage reduces technical debts and your own infrastructure does not stand in the way of scaling.
-In the afternoon, individual sessions were held with each start-up of fintogether Batch One.
-Topics such as presentation of the product/service, discussion of the business model and networking were covered.
+A timely focus on scalable business processes, a well-structured organizational structure and the selection of the right partners can counteract this.
+At the same time, setting up a solid IT architecture at an early stage reduces technical debts and the company's own infrastructure does not stand in the way of scaling.
+In the afternoon, individual sessions were held with each fintogether Batch One start-up.
+Topics such as the presentation of the product/service, discussion of the business model and networking were dealt with here.
 Finally, there was a feedback round with a cold beer.

 Week 3

-A business plan is central for every freshly founded company.
-At best, it should answer the crucial questions: What products and services will be offered?
+A business plan is essential for every newly founded company.
+At best, it should answer the key questions: What products and services will be offered?
 What strategy is the company pursuing in the market?
 What are the opportunities and risks?
 What are the prospects for economic success?
-The business plan must then be used to convince investors.
-The expert Eric Heintze gave the fintogether participants some basic tips for their own business plan: for example, focusing on early adopters at the market launch.
-With the entrepreneurship expert, the founders also went through their own pitch decks and looked for potential for improvement.
+The business plan should then be used to convince investors.
+Expert Eric Heintze gave the fintogether participants some basic tips for their own business plan, such as focusing on early adopters at the market launch.
+The founders also went through their own pitch decks with the entrepreneurship expert and looked for potential for improvement.

-"Foundation for Agile Working" was the name of one of the workshops this week.
-Agile working describes the way of working that enables companies and also teams to adapt to rapid changes, to react at short notice and thus to work successfully.
-In essence, then, it means greater flexibility, faster action, and a willingness to think and work innovatively instead of sticking to outdated processes.
+"Foundations for agile working" was the title of one of this week's workshops.
+Agile working describes the way of working that enables companies and teams to adapt to rapid changes, react quickly and therefore work successfully.
+In essence, it means greater flexibility, the ability to act more quickly and the willingness to think and work innovatively instead of sticking to outdated processes.
 To achieve this, bureaucratic hurdles must be removed to make room for more dynamism.
-But what are the basics, how do you create a foundation so that agile working works?
-In this workshop, the start-ups worked out their purpose, vision and mission, as well as their values and a strategy.
-The purpose they developed should help them to get up at 6 a.m. every Monday morning and continue to work on their own goals.
-The strategy directs the focus on the essentials, on which one should concentrate in order not to lose the thread.
+But what are the basics, how do you create a foundation for agile working to work?
+In this workshop, the start-ups developed their purpose, vision and mission, as well as their values and a strategy.
+The purpose they developed should help them to get up at 6 a.m. every Monday morning and continue working towards their goals.
+The strategy directs the focus to the essentials, on which you should concentrate in order not to lose the thread.

 Week 2